Clean-up this crime 'disaster' | Dandenong Star Journal

 At Cr Peter Brown’s suggestion, the council will also seek regular Protective Services Officer (PSO) patrols of the area.

-The council will table a report by August 24, including how to partner with Victoria Police, the Department of Health and Human Services, Department of Justice and services like St Kilda Gatehouse.
+The council will table a report by August 24, outlining a solution with potential partners Victoria Police, the Department of Health and Human Services, Department of Justice and services like St Kilda Gatehouse.

 Cr Matthew Kirwan, in support, said the area should be a “fantastic place to live” given it was within walking distance of the library, market and train station.